Are home warranties worth it?

-- A home warranty plan offers peace of mind that your home is covered no matter what kind of unexpected repair or maintenance issue crops up.
+- A home warranty plan offers peace of mind that your home is covered no matter what unexpected repair or maintenance issue crops up.

-Millions of Americans have already saved money, time and a whole lot of headaches by investing in a home warranty plan from a warranty company like Cinch Home Services.
-Discover the Cinch difference, and shop our plans today.
+Millions of Americans have already saved money, time and headaches by investing in a home warranty plan from a trusted name like Cinch.

 Companies often divide home warranties into different coverage options.
 The right option can make a warranty very affordable for your budget.
 Cinch Home Services has three different coverage levels for you to consider: